Fibre-reinforced plastic: Resin transfer moulding

 Also called resin infusion.
 Fabrics are placed into a mould into which wet resin is then injected.
-Resin is typically pressurized and forced into a cavity which is under vacuum in resin transfer moulding.
+Resin is typically pressurised and forced into a cavity which is under vacuum in resin transfer moulding.
 Resin is entirely pulled into cavity under vacuum in vacuum-assisted resin transfer moulding.
 This moulding process allows precise tolerances and detailed shaping, but can sometimes fail to fully saturate the fabric leading to weak spots in the final shape.

 Advantages and limitations

 FRP allows the alignment of the glass fibres of thermoplastics to suit specific design programs.
 Specifying the orientation of reinforcing fibres can increase the strength and resistance to deformation of the polymer.
 Glass reinforced polymers are strongest and most resistive to deforming forces when the polymers fibres are parallel to the force being exerted, and are weakest when the fibres are perpendicular.
+This alignment significantly enhances the tensile strength of the material along the fibre direction, making it ideal for load-bearing applications where directional strength is critical.
 Thus, this ability is at once both an advantage or a limitation depending on the context of use.
 Weak spots of perpendicular fibres can be used for natural hinges and connections, but can also lead to material failure when production processes fail to properly orient the fibres parallel to expected forces.
 When forces are exerted perpendicular to the orientation of fibres, the strength and elasticity of the polymer is less than the matrix alone.
 In cast resin components made of glass reinforced polymers such as UP and EP, the orientation of fibres can be oriented in two-dimensional and three-dimensional weaves.
 This means that when forces are possibly perpendicular to one orientation, they are parallel to another orientation; this eliminates the potential for weak spots in the polymer.